sheiney/monkeytrack/README.md

 6. Sinusoidal VOR with or without target at any displacement and frequency supported by the servomotor.
 7. Sinusoidal VOR suppression at any displacement and frequency supported by the servomotor.
 8. Sinusoidal optokinetic stimulation (OKS) and fixation during whole field stimulation (F-WFS) at any displacement and frequency supported by the servomotor.
-9. A predictive target interception task, wherein the monkey must make a saccade to location predicted by the motion of a pursuit target and optionally pursue the target after acquiring it.
+9. A predictive target interception task, wherein the monkey must make a saccade to a location predicted by the motion of a pursuit target and optionally pursue the target after acquiring it.

 Fixation and hold times of any duration can be specified by the user, with the option of randomizing the times.
 The sinusoidal tasks are generally run continuously, though a single trial option is available, and the monkey is rewarded for keeping its eye on the target for a period of time specified by the user.
 All other tasks are run on a trial-by-trial basis, with the option of pseudo-randomizing the target direction on each trial or having the monkey perform blocks of identical trials.